ERA-ekems/casbin.js/README.md

 [download-image]: https://img.shields.io/npm/dm/casbin.js.svg?style=flat-square
 [download-url]: https://npmjs.org/package/casbin.js

-Casbin.js is a frontend port of a backend Casbin service, which facilitates the manipulation, management and storage of the user permission in a frontend application.
+Casbin.js is the frontend library for [Casbin](https://casbin.org), which facilitates the manipulation, management and storage of the user permission in a frontend application.

 ## Example